Just how do they do it?

 This post is broken down by social network so you can find the examples and strategies that work best for your favorite social network.
 Use the table of contents below to jump to the relevant section.

 Instagram is a tough nut to crack, but it can also be wildly lucrative.
-With over 800 million users, it is one of the largest social networks in terms of overall reach.
+With over one billion users, it is one of the largest social networks in terms of overall reach.
 And since it’s highly visual, it is the perfect platform for building a brand.

 And on a side note, it’s also the social network I prefer to spend my time on from a user perspective.